nst/STTwitter/README.md

 ### Integration Tips

+##### Number of Characters in a Tweet

+Use the method `-[NSString numberOfCharactersInATweet]` to let the user know how many characters she can enter before the end of the Tweet.
+The method may also return a negative value if the string exceeds a tweet's maximum length.
+The method considers the shortened URL lengths.

 ##### Boolean Parameters

 There are a lot of optional parameters In Twitter API.
 In STTwitter, you can ignore such parameters by passing `nil`.
 Regarding boolean parameters, STTwitter can't just use Objective-C `YES` and `NO` because `NO` has the same value as `nil` (zero).
 So boolean parameters are wrapped into `NSNumber` objects, which are pretty easy to use with boolean values thanks to Objective-C literals.
 So, with STTwitter, you will give an optional parameter of Twitter API either `@(YES)`, `@(NO)` or `nil`.